mit-nlp/MITIE/README.md

 two files you can run the example program in examples/java by running run_ner.bat if you are on Windows or run_ner.sh if you are on a POSIX system like Linux or OS X.

-Also note that you must have Swig and the Java JDK installed to compile the MITIE interface.
+Also note that you must have Swig 1.3.40 or newer, CMake 2.8.11 or newer, and the Java JDK installed to compile the MITIE interface.

 ### Running MITIE's unit tests